wp-plugins/local-market-explorer/readme.txt

 == Changelog ==

+= 3.1.2 =
+* Removing some debugging code that was causing problems during install
+* Cleaned up option upgrading code for v1.x and v2.x to ensure that everything transfers correctly during the upgrade
+* Fixed bug with college module not being initialized on install and empty / blank module being initialized instead

 = 3.1 =
 * Fixed possible issues with some of the modules not working when something other than a zip code was used
 * Fixed issue where shortcode insertion tool was occasionally not working